 We’re not just saying this because we are Ditch the Label, but talking to us is as easy as can be.
 Did you know that you can speak to an actual person from Ditch the Label about your problems?
 All you have to do is sign up to community, create a username (doesn’t have to be your real name) which gives you the option of anonymity if you want it, and post your problem in community or send it directly to a digital mentor who will reply within 48 hours.

 Thousands of people benefit from our help every week and it also really makes a difference talking things out with other people who have had similar issues in the past.
 Try it, you’ll be surprised at how easy it is to write your problems down, knowing that you can say what you want.
 There will be no judgement, only positivity and real life, practical advice.

-This can be an uncomfortable one but if there is crime involved, make sure you contact the the police.
+This can be an uncomfortable one but if there is a crime involved, make sure you contact the police.